ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.5.6 (2021-08-29) =
+* Now when form is not valid it will automatically scroll to first invalid input field.
+* Improved styles for New Reports > Time table
+* Fixed date/time format on Connections admin page in table

+= 3.5.5 (2021-08-04) =
+* NEW Allow confirmation by email link for bookings that have status reservation in case it is default status.

+= 3.5.4 (2021-07-25) =
+* NEW Daily limit option on service.
+You can now set hard limit for number of booking for particular service during one day
+* Fixed issue with warning message on Confirm/Cancel action from mail

 = 3.5.3 (2021-06-21) =
 * NEW Reports page - early access